mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step2.md

 }
 ```

-Now we have the supporting classed in place, we can focus on the Order specific class.
-First, add the OrderLine class to the project.
-Youo will integrate Entity Framework later in the workshop, so we already take this into account when creating the code for this OrderLine.
-So, we add both the Id and the reference to the Product class and the yet to be built Order class.
-In this code we suppress the nullablity check.
+Now we have the supporting classes in place, we can focus on the Order-specific class.
+First, add the `OrderLine` class to the project.
+You will integrate Entity Framework later in the workshop, so we already take this into account when creating the code for this `OrderLine`.
+So, we add both the ID and the reference to the `Product` class and the yet-to-be-built `Order` class.
+In this code, we suppress the nullability check.

 ```csharp
 namespace ShopAPI.Model;